SkylerBurger/original_cropyble/README.md

 **Version**: 2.0.0

 ## Overview
 Cropyble is a module that allows a user to create a cropped image by simply searching an image for text.
 This module utilizes optical character recognition (OCR) from Google by way of pytesseract.
-Currently, input images will need to be of printed text and not handwriting for Cropyble to work properly.
+Currently, input images will need to be of printed text for Cropyble to work properly.

 ## Getting Started
 ### Linux